 How To Apply

-Serve the documents and provide proof of service
+Step 4 Serve the Respondent and provide proof of service

-If it is not possible to serve the application by registered post or by personal service, you can apply to the court for permission to serve the application in another way.
+If it is not possible to serve the respondent by registered post or by personal service, you can apply to the court for permission to serve in another way.
 This is called an application for substituted service.
 A judge will decide if another form of service is acceptable, such as by ordinary post, email or other electronic means.

 More information on serving and application and proof of service >